AgnitumuS/ubjs/tutorials/migrations.md

 > TIP: files and folders what starts from `_` are ignored

 ### Migrations under development
-During development, it is unknown when our brunch will be merged into main brunch and in which version our migrations will be released.
+During development, it is unknown when our branch will be merged into main branch and in which version our migrations will be released.
 To solve this problem (and prevent possible merge conflicts) it's recommended to begin migrations names with `unreleased`: